 Date and time for this talk at IVRPA Belfast 2019 are TBD.

-Keith has extensive experience as a print and digital graphic designer, photographer, writer and programmer.
-He has worked in the print media production sector since the mid-1980s and print design since the late 1980s, developed multimedia and online projects since the beginning of the 1990s, and has worked in the magazine editorial sector since 1992.…
+Keith has extensive experience as a print and digital graphic designer, photographer, writer, programmer and lecturer.
+He is author of the Exif Fixer app and web service, and he pioneered embedding 360 panoramas in EPUB digital books.
+Keith has worked in the print media production sector since the mid-1980s and print design since the late…